 Although it took quite some time for us to find the fault it was a lot quicker to verify that we can repair it

 We’re now happy to offer this repair service which you can find by clicking here.
-It is the ‘Premium Repair’ option which is priced at £66+VAT and takes up to 5 working days to complete.
+Please order the ‘diagnostics’ service and we will take it from there.
+We do allow up to 10 working days (Monday-Friday) to complete the repair and not all are successful.

 We are really glad that we can take iPhone repairs to the level of expertise that you won’t find at your local computer repair shop or from a friend on facebook.
 This is what we do all day every day and we love giving your iDevice a longer life.